 Registration as a professional in good standing, with SACNASP, ECSA, the SPEE, a Certified Oil and Gas Geologist with the American Association of Petroleum Geologists (AAPG) and/or a member of any other Recognised Professional Organisation (RPO).
 A complete list of recognised organisations will be promulgated by the SSC from time to time;

-Have a minimum of ten years’ practical experience in oil and gas engineering, geology or geophysics, with at least three recent years of such experience in the evaluation of Reserves and Resources;
+Have a minimum of ten years’ practical experience in oil and gas engineering, geology or geophysics, with at least three recent years of such experience in the evaluation of Reserves and Resources (Reserves Information);

-Must be current and competent in the methods and practices of Reserves and Resource Evaluation; and
+Be current and competent in the methods and practices of Reserves and Resource Evaluation; and

-Is conversant with the content of the SAMOG Code.
+Be conversant with the content of the SAMOG Code.

 Part 3 REPORTING TERMINOLOGY

-All reports should be prepared having taken into account the principles incorporated in PRMS or COGEH.
-For the purpose of reporting in South Africa, preparers are specifically required to adhere to Part 5 Requirements Applicable to All Disclosure.
+All reports should be prepared having taken into account the principles incorporated in PRMS.
+For the purpose of reporting in South Africa, preparers are specifically required to adhere to Part 4 of this Code Applicable to All Disclosure.

 Figure 1 represents the globally accepted standard for oil and gas resource and reserve classifications.